-As I said before, there are two murder sequences that will leave you speechless.
-I don’t want to go into details (I try to keep my reviews spoil-free), but suffice to say these scenes are powerful precisely because you don’t expect them.
-Once again, Hitchcock demonstrates how good he is at manipulating all filmmaking elements.
+I don’t want to go into detail — I try my best to keep my reviews spoil-free — but suffice to say these two murder sequences are powerful precisely because you don’t expect them.
+Years later, Hitchcock regretted filming at least one of the murders, but I thought the admittedly cruel sequence was essential to the plot.
+Anyhow, Hitchcock demonstrates here how good he is at manipulating all filmmaking elements.

 Adapted from Joseph Conrad’s 1907 novel The Secret Agent (no relation to Hitchcock’s previous movie, Secret Agent), Sabotage deals with one of the director’s favorite motifs: the exploration of the extraordinary in the ordinary.
 If Psycho announced that anyone could be a serial killer, Sabotage suggested that terrorists could look like anybody else.
 The film’s scary premise works not only because Hitchcock is so good at this sort of thing, but also because the actors are completely believable.

 Sylvia Sidney was a tragedienne par excellence.
 Her knack for projecting unbearable anguish is on full display here.
 Sidney’s transparency is hard to resist — she is terrific as a woman whose world is collapsing around her.
 Sidney apparently clashed with Hitchcock — she wasn’t enthused with the director’s modus operandi.
 The behind-the-scenes conflicts don’t show up on the screen, though.